-Still looking for NBFC company registration in Patna, NBFC Company Registration in Bihar,Nidhi company formation in Patna or Bihar or Ranchi or Jharkhand or in other place of India?
-If yes, Call or whatsapp at+91-8540099000 or email us at firstname.lastname@example.org your requirement we will register your NBFC company.
+We are best consultant providing NBFC company registration services in Patna Bihar.
+We also provide NBFC Company Registration in Bihar.
+Call or whatsapp at+91-8540099000 or email us at email@example.com your requirement we will register your NBFC company.
 From 2013, we have served more than 10000 entrepreneurs directly or indirectly.
 Our focus from our inception is to provide to our customers best of services and satisfaction.
 Where focus of other companies could be to earn money but our focus has always been to provide best and timely services to our customers and at the same time, to keep costs to minimum and lower than the market rate.

 Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, 1956 which is involved in the principal business of lending, investments in shares/stocks/bonds/debentures, leasing, hire-purchase, insurance business, chit business or involved in the receiving of deposits under any scheme or arrangement.
 NBFC are under the purview of power the Reserve Bank of India (RBI) and in this page we will discuss about the procedure of NBFC Registration in India and some of the regulations which govern its operations in India.

 A Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, 2013 with activities similar to that of a bank, except for the following differences:

 - It cannot accept demand deposits

 - It cannot issue cheque drawn on itself

 - Bank deposits are insured by Deposit Insurance and Credit Guarantee Corporation.
 However, deposits in NBFC’s are not insured.